sigizmunde/macpaw-frontend-test/README.md

 ## Known issues

-1. When refreshing page with parameters wia browser refresh button it falls into an infinite loop (happens on deployed page only).
-2. Some images do not fit in frames properly
+1. Some images do not fit in frames properly
-3. Select field does not allow filtering by keyboard typing
+2. Select field does not allow filtering by keyboard typing
-4. Duplicated request calls on components mount
+3. Duplicated request calls on components mount

 ## Known API issues